fanff/nextcloud_client_docker/README.md

-# install :
+# Setup :

-build like
+* Build docker image with:

     docker build -t nextcloudclient .

-make a shared directory
+* make a shared directory

     mkdir -p /mnt/owncd/shared

-vim a file "unsynced"  in it
+* vim a file named "unsynced" in it.
+One line, one exclude, like:

+    music
+    Movies
+    pR0n

-vim a runscript.sh like exemple
+* vim a runscript.sh like the example one.
+Fill in the gaps

-run to sync, put in cron or something
+* Run to sync, put in cron or something for automatic sync